 As additional dollars are printed, the ones that previously existed become less valuable.
 We call this debasing the currency.
-Therefore, investing in anything, the value of which being a function of a strengthening or weakening dollar, is an opportunity.
+Therefore, investing in anything, the value of which being a function of a strengthening or weakening dollar is an opportunity.

-Broadly, such market sectors would include materials, commodities, precious metals, and energy.
+Broadly, such market sectors include materials, commodities, precious metals, and energy.
 Anything denominated by a weakening dollar could experience a positive reinforcement in terms of its price.

-We’ve observed many similar economic characteristics of the Obama Administration within previous commentaries.
-I drew reference to the eight consecutive years of slowing velocity of money, stagnating wages, and higher liabilities of taxation in the past, and how these things impacted consumption behavior of both corporations and individuals.
-Now we must consider how the return of these and other variable might impact patterns of consumption in a post COVID economy.
+We’ve also discussed how weakening dollars and rising taxation often influence consumer spending behavior, and we’ve described how patterns of behavior can change when the product or service is economically elastic or inelastic in nature.
+Growth in U.S. GDP can cause inflation.
+We’ve observed the many similar economic characteristics of the Obama Administration in previous commentaries.
+I drew reference to the eight consecutive years of slowing velocity of money, stagnating wages, and higher liabilities of taxation in the past, and how these things impacted the consumption behavior of both corporations and individuals.
+Now, we must consider how the return of these, and other variables might impact patterns of consumption in a post-COVID economy.

 Changes in Consumption Behavior